 This tube also features an Invar mask to minimize warpage and to assure color purity under high drive conditions.

 The yoke provides correction for N/S pincushion distortion.
+This tube also incorporates scan velocity modulation (SVM)

+coils.
 All neck components are assembled on the tube and factory adjusted for optimum performance.